vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

         - If dropped frames are non-zero then there is a lag.
         - If FPS is between 0 and 30 then stream health is considered good.
 * Show Stream Events
-    - Used to show IVS or MediaLive channel events in a separate grid window.
+    - Used to show Cam or Pro channel events in a separate grid window.
 * Attendance
     - Shows the count of viewers currently watching the stream.
 * Show Files